 Finally, in their study of the same dataset, Freeman and Anderies (2015, 114) argue that the presence or absence of storage differentiates between societies with open access to resources and those who restrict access through corporate ownership (Table 6).
-Resources, as we saw with the granaries of the Karimojong, can be defended when they are stored.
-In this respect hunter-gatherers are no different.
-African hunter-gatherers with minimal food storage do not restrict access through defence.
+Resources can be defended when they are stored, and African hunter-gatherers with minimal food storage do not restrict access through defence.

 Implications for deep history

-Three inferences arise from this review of dwellings and food stores that ethnographically are frequently segregated by age and gender; that
+Three inferences arise from this review of gender- and age-segregated dwellings and food stores:

 Environmental constraints, as indicated by latitude and ET thresholds, would restrict food storage across Pleistocene Africa